leandata/lead_generator/README.md

-This script depends on the faker gem before running, run "gem install faker"
+This script depends on the faker gem before running, run

+'''gem install faker
+'''